-In December 2021, March 2022 and December 2022, the Company invested a total amount of \$38 in Silver Circle One, a capital fund which aims to invest in private emerging companies with focus on consumer, commerce and technology companies.
-The company committed to invest up to \$100 on the pool.
-As Silver Circle One is a private, closely held fund, there is no active market for this investment.
-Therefore, the company measures the investment at cost minus impairment.
+- (4) On January 2023, the Company sold approximately 85% of its investment for a total amount of \$756. - (5) A capital fund which aims to invest in private emerging companies with focus on consumer, commerce and technology companies.
+The company committed to invest up to \$100 in a collective investment fund while as of December 31, 2024, the Company invested a total amount of \$58.